 Choosing your collaborators

-Always approach the suppliers you want to work with directly and never start by sending out a styled shoot supplier call on any social media platform.
-For a styled shoot to really work you need to curate the right team and ensure the suppliers you work with suit your styled shoot vibe.
+Always approach the suppliers you want to work with directly, and never start by sending out a styled shoot supplier call on any social media platform.
+For a styled shoot to work, you need to curate the right team and ensure the suppliers you work with suit your styled shoot vibe.

-When approaching the supplier, drop them an email first saying that you’re planning a styled shoot and you would really love to share your moodboard with them to see if they’d like to work with you on it.
-At this stage include the date of the styled shoot.
+When approaching the supplier, email them first, saying that you’re planning a styled shoot and would love to share your moodboard with them to see if they’d like to work with you.
+At this stage, include the date of the styled shoot.

 Once they’ve responded with interest, follow up with your moodboard.
-Hopefully it’s a yes!
-If it’s not for whatever reason (dates clash, other commitments, location etc.) then don’t be disheartened.
+Hopefully, it’s a yes!
+Don’t be disheartened if it’s not for whatever reason (dates clash, other commitments, location, etc.).
 Who’s next on your wish list of suppliers?

-This can be quite a lengthy process to secure the right time, so usually we like to give ourselves 2-3 months to prep for a styled shoot.
-This allows you time to secure your collaborators and to then communicate with them individually about what they will be contributing.
+It can be quite a lengthy process to secure the right time, so we usually give ourselves 2-3 months to prep for a styled shoot.
+This allows you time to secure your collaborators and then communicate with them individually about what they will be contributing.

 Be inclusive in your choices